Noobify2012/Drippy-model/res/Readme.txt

 About/Overview: This is my implementation of the Dungeon Model.
-1 player enters the dungeon with nothing but their empty treasure sack.
+A player enters the dungeon with nothing but their empty treasure sack.
+The player then navigates the dungeon from their start point to the end.
+They can either start at a randomly selected point and navigate to a point at least 5 moves away or they can start at point 0 and move through all of the nodes in the dungeon.

 List of features.
 List all features that are present in your program.